Glasgow, Yoker and Clydebank Railway: Extending the GY&C line

 The limited potential of the GY&C line proved to be a problem, and encouraged by the NBR, the GY&CR tried to get approval for a line onwards to Dalmuir, but in 1892 this was turned down by Parliament.

-However, in 1893 an Act was obtained authorising doubling of the single line and extension from Clydebank to Dalmuir.
+However, the Glasgow, Yoker, and Clydebank Railway Act 1893 (56 & 57 Vict. c. clxxiv) was obtained authorising doubling of the single line and extension from Clydebank to Dalmuir.
 The GY&CR was still independent but this work was carried out collaboratively with the NBR, which guaranteed the GY&CR 6% on capital.
 The extension started a little to the east of the Clydebank terminus, which was therefore left on a dead end section.
 A new Clydebank station was opened on Kilbowie Road, and this station was known as Clydebank Central.
 The old terminus was renamed Clydebank East and continued to be the terminus for some suburban passenger trains.
 At Dalmuir the extension converged with the GD&HR line, now owned by the NBR.
 The point of convergence was to the west of the existing Dalmuir station, which was near Park Road.
 The GY&CR line passed under the GD&HTR line and a new Dalmuir station with platforms on both lines was opened at Duntocher Road.

 The doubling of the original GY&CR was completed on 13 December 1896, and the extension opened on 8 May 1897 for goods and mineral trains and on 17 May 1897. the through line was an instant success with passengers. the old terminus continued to be used as an end point for some suburban trains, and also as a starting and finishing point for excursions, until 1959.

-The GY&CR was absorbed by the North British Railway on 15 July 1897.
+The GY&CR was absorbed by the North British Railway on 15 July 1897 under the North British Railway (General Powers) Act 1897 (60 & 61 Vict. c. cxxvii).